 In addition to studios, décor ateliers and catering facilities, the complex also includes offices.
-The client wanted a building that is in line with market requirements and completely attuned to running the 24-hour company of Endemol in the most efficient way.
-This means that it has to be possible to quickly rebuild studios, effortlessly change the décor and efficiently manage flows of visitors.
+The client also wanted a building that is in line with market requirements and completely attuned to running the 24-hour company of Endemol in the most efficient way.
+With this in mind, it has to be possible to quickly rebuild studios, effortlessly change the décor and efficiently manage flows of visitors.
 In short, it has to be possible for the company to operate as a well-oiled logistical machine.
-The intended image of the building had to fulfill two apparently contradictory requirements, namely to be unique, distinctive and express the feeling of entertainment on the one hand, and, on the other hand, to have an underlying structure that is neutral, which allows the building to be adapted easily for future purposes; which might even include a different function.
+The building had to fulfill two contradictory requirements.
+On one hand it had to be unique, distinctive and express the feeling of entertainment.
+On the other hand, the building had to have an underlying structure that is neutral.
+This allows people to adapt the building easily for future purposes; which might even include a different function.

-The entrance of the Endemol building leads into an impressive and dynamic multifunctional atrium, in which the various public and employee flows first meet and are then divided.
-The true theatrical nature of the building comes to life in the atrium.
-The studio part is found behind the atrium, which has both a large and a small studio that extend like ‘giant skylights’ above the two-storey basis.
-Endemol selected the design by OZ because of its efficient, logistical layout; the practical usefulness of the spaces; and its considerable flexibility.
-The inclusion of the atrium in particular – which was not featured in the schedule of requirements but which added a large number of possible uses – was regarded as very valuable.
-Not only do the practical qualities of the atrium give the building substantial added value, but so too does its attractive, spatial quality.
-The atrium – which is twice as high as the rest – acts as a central meeting square to which various spaces can be linked, as desired, to form one large entertainment landscape.
-The restaurant and the artists’ café are also accommodated in the atrium.
-In the event of private get-togethers or smaller events, it is possible to separate off these spaces from the atrium.
-The atrium roof is lowered where the atrium meets the first floor of the office building and this creates patio areas, which infuses the offices with light and serves as a terrace, or a smokers’ balcony.
+We regarded the inclusion of the atrium as very valuable.
+The atrium wasn’t featured in the schedule of requirements but did however add a large number of possible uses.
+Not only do the practical qualities of the atrium give the building substantial added value, but so does its spatial quality.
+The atrium acts as a central meeting square.
+Here, you can link various spaces.
+We did this to form one large entertainment landscape.
+In the atrium you’ll also find the restaurant and the artists’ café.
+In the event of private get-togethers or smaller events, it is possible to separate these spaces from the atrium.
+We lowered the atrium roof where the atrium meets the first floor of the building.
+This creates patio areas, which infuses the offices with light and serves as a terrace.

 A façade structure of light-coloured concrete based on a square lattice of window openings (2.70 m x 2.70 m) gives the building its universal, peaceful image.
 Giving the concrete a relief structure accentuates the material’s natural, rough character.
 A combination of the tight contours of the building mass and the consistently applied façade pattern give the building a clear identity.
 The building’s light-coloured concrete sets the building off against the darker masses of the buildings in the vicinity.
-The neutral concrete pattern is brought to life by the colour accents via the coloured vertical panels at the location of the opening windows.
+We brought the neutral concrete pattern to life by the colour accents via the coloured vertical panels at the location of the opening windows.
 Harmonising tints form a diagonal pattern across the façade surface.
 Anyone who walks or drives past the building experiences a repeatedly changing play of colours.